Before you use the new ATLAS identity system to represent the institute in any way, please read the ATLAS Standards Manual.

 Below you'll find related assets/templates.
 If you have any questions about how to use the new identity system, or you need to request an asset not currently on this webpage, please email email@example.com.

 ATLAS Wordmark Generator

-Thanks to ATLAS PhD candidate Clement Zheng, we offer an ATLAS wordmark generator, able to render any one of the 666 possible variants.
+Thanks to ATLAS PhD graduate Clement Zheng, we offer an ATLAS wordmark generator, able to render any one of the 666 possible variants.

 Important: Per CU Boulder brand guidelines, the ATLAS wordmark must always be used in conjunction with a CU Boulder logo (either CU Boulder only, or College of Engineering and Applied Science).
 Neglecting to do this undermines our right to use the ATLAS wordmark at all, so please be diligent about doing this, even when it seems awkward.

 Click on the link below to open the wordmark selector.

 Use the left and right arrows to design your preferred ATLAS wordmark.

 Right click on "download SVG: Right-Click>save as" and click on "save link as".

 Logos can be downloaded from the Logos & Graphics Google Drive folder.